-- A. Projections: The projections allowed by Section 5.09.D apply in the Site Design Based Zoning Districts. - B. Porches, Paved Terraces, and Balconies: For detached single family and two family dwelling, attached single family and multiple family buildings in the Site Design Based Zoning Districts, the projections for porches and paved terraces in Section 5.09.C apply.
-For balconies, the projections allowed by Section 5.09.D apply. - C. Maximum Front Yard Setbacks: The Planning Commission may allow a waiver from maximum front yard setbacks in the following instances: - Downtown and Gateway Corridor Zoning Districts: The Planning Commission may adjust the maximum front yard setback up to twenty feet. - 2.
+- A. Projections: The projections allowed by Section 5.09.D apply in the Site Design Based Zoning Districts. - B. Porches, Paved Terraces, and Balconies: For detached single family and two family dwellings, attached single family and multiple family buildings in the Site Design Based Zoning Districts, the projections for porches and paved terraces in Section 5.09.C apply.
+For balconies, the projections allowed by Section 5.09.D apply. - C. Maximum Front Yard Setbacks: The Planning Commission may allow a waiver from maximum front yard setbacks in the following instances: - 1.
+Downtown and Gateway Corridor Zoning Districts: The Planning Commission may adjust the maximum front yard setback up to twenty feet. - 2.
 Large Site Types in the Woodward Zoning District: The Planning Commission may adjust the maximum front yard setback up to fifty percent of the depth of the lot to allow a permanent public area or a semi-public area, such as outdoor sales, seating, or dining.
-In this scenario, the Planning Commission may allow parking in the front yard when pedestrian facilities connect the sidewalk to the outdoor areas, located between the parking lot and the principal building. - D. Building Height: The Planning Commission, by special land use approval per Article 10, may allow maximum building height deviations as specified in the site layouts in this Article. - E. Transparency: The Planning Commission may adjust the required transparency as specified in the site layouts in this Article when the following are substituted for transparent windows, doors, or glazing: - 1.
-Architectural details or screens. - 2.
-Green screen or planter walls. - 3.
-Murals, friezes, or sculptures. - F. Deviations From Design Standards: The Planning Commission may grant design standards deviations if all of the following are found:
+In this scenario, the Planning Commission may allow parking in the front yard when pedestrian facilities connect the sidewalk to the outdoor areas, located between the parking lot and the principal building. - D. Building Height: The Planning Commission, by special land use approval per Article 10, may allow maximum building height deviations as specified in the site layouts in this Article, per the table below: